CRYBOII/dummy-func/README.md

-## Golang Dummy functions Generate 🔑
+## Golang Dummy functions Generator 🔑

 Generate some random names function. for some kind of  obfuscation reasons